 Antibiotic resistance has emerged as one of the most pressing public health concerns.
 Almost every type of bacteria has become less responsive to antibiotic treatment.
 If a bacterium is resistant to many antibiotics, treating the infections it causes can become difficult or even impossible.
-Someone who is colonised or infected with a CPE can pass this on to another person.
-In this way, difficult to treat infections can spread from person to person.
+Someone who is colonised or infected with a MDRO can pass this on to another person.
+In this way difficult to treat infections can spread from person to person.

-How will I know if my child has a CPE?
+How will I know if my child has a MDRO?

-There is no way of telling if someone has a CPE or not by just looking.
-The most reliable way of diagnosing a CPE is by taking a faeces (poo) sample, a sample of other body fluids, such as sputum or urine, or nose and throat swabs.
+There is no way of telling if someone has a MDRO or not just by looking.
+The most reliable way of diagnosing a MDRO is by taking a faeces (poo) sample, a sample of other body fluids, such as sputum or urine or nose and throat swabs.

-At GOSH, we ask for a poo sample from all children and young people admitted to the hospital, as CPE are most commonly found in the gut.
+At GOSH, we ask for a stool sample from all children/young people that are admitted to the hospital, as gram negative MDROs are most commonly found in the gut.

 The sample is sent to the microbiology laboratory to see whether any antibiotic resistant bacteria are present.
-If any bacteria are found, the laboratory staff will then do further test to work out the type of bacteria and the antibiotics to which it is resistant.
+If any bacteria are found, the laboratory staff will then do further tests to see the type of bacteria and to which antibiotics it is resistant.

 At GOSH, the results of these tests are usually available within three to four days.

-How does someone get colonised or infected with a CPE?
+How does someone get colonised or infected with a MDRO?

-CPE may develop in the body following the use of antibiotics or can be acquired from someone else.
+MDROs may develop in the body following the use of antibiotics or can be acquired from someone else.